-I hope that you find this information useful.
+We hope that you find this information useful.
 If you have any further questions, please do not hesitate to get in touch with us via the School Office.
-The information in this publication is accurate as of July 2021, though maybe subject to change due to the Covid pandemic and possible resulting restrictions.
+The information in this publication is accurate as of July 2022.
 Visits are most welcome; we look forward to showing you around our wonderful school.